nuxt/components/README.md

 - All components are globally available so you can move `components/global/` to `components/` and `global: true` is not required anymore
 - Full path inside `components` is used to prefix component names.
-If you was structing your components in multiple directories, should either add prefix or register in `components` section of `nuxt.config`.
+If you were structing your components in multiple directories, should either add prefix or register in `components` section of `nuxt.config` or use new `pathPrefix` option.

 **Example:**